Lesterhuis-Training-en-Consultancy/moodle-block-user_favorites/README.md

 ## Moodle block for marking your favorites pages

-In brief, the MoodleFreak block `user_favorites` gives the user a method to mark pages as favorite.
+In brief, the MFreak block `user_favorites` gives the user a method to mark pages as favorite.

 ![MFreak.nl](https://MFreak.nl/logo_small.png)